 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface

 The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
-The enlightenment obtained by man is but simple instructions for practice or knowledge.
+The enlightenment obtained by man is nothing but some simple practices or knowledge.
 It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
 When all is said and done, God is God, and man is man.
 God has the essence of God, and man has the essence of man.
 If man views the words spoken by God as simple enlightenment by the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, that would be man’s mistake.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface